THE MOST TRUSTED COPYCAT RECIPES

 Gino's East Deep Dish Pizza

-Read moreIt's rumored that the secret ingredient in the signature crust of a Gino’s East Deep Dish Pizza is cornmeal, but that suspicion is incorrect.
-The dough’s yellow color makes it looks like cornbread, and it has a softer quality than most doughs, but these qualities come from other not-so-secret ingredients that have nothing to do with corn.
+It's rumored that the secret ingredient in the signature crust of Gino’s East Deep Dish Pizza is cornmeal, but that belief is incorrect.
+The dough’s yellow color makes it look like cornbread, and it has a softer quality than most doughs; however, these characteristics come from other not-so-secret ingredients that have nothing to do with corn.

-When three friends—Sam Levine, Fred Bartoli, and George Loverde—opened their pizza joint just off the Miracle Mile in Chicago, Illinois in 1966, they hired talented pizza chef Alice Mae Redmond, who came up with a special dough recipe that included a "secret" conditioner.
+When three friends—Sam Levine, Fred Bartoli, and George Loverde—opened their pizza joint just off the Miracle Mile in Chicago, Illinois, in 1966, they hired the talented pizza chef Alice Mae Redmond, who created a special dough recipe that included a "secret" conditioner.
 Today, Gino's ships boxes of frozen pizzas across the country and is required by law to list all the ingredients on the package.
-So, of course, I ordered a few of those pizzas and discovered that the "secret" dough additive is cream of tartar, and the dough's yellow tint comes from beta-carotene, a natural source of yellow.
-On those boxes, I also discovered zero cornmeal.
+Naturally, I ordered a few of those pizzas, then discovered from reading the box that the "secret" dough additive is cream of tartar, and the dough's yellow tint comes from beta-carotene, a natural source of yellow coloring.
+I also noticed the absence of cornmeal.

-For a great deep dish crust at home, you'll need to start your dough 1 to 2 days in advance.
-A slow, chilled rise will improve the quality and taste of your finished crust to more closely match the characteristics of the real thing.
-I include cream of tartar here, just like in the original dough, and simple yellow food coloring to add the proper tint.
+To make a great deep dish crust at home, start your dough 1 to 2 days in advance.
+A slow, chilled rise will improve the quality and taste of your finished crust, bringing it closer to resembling the authentic version.
+I include cream of tartar here in our clone, just like in the original dough, along with simple yellow food coloring to achieve the proper tint.

 My Gino's East Deep Dish Pizza recipe makes a plain cheese pizza, but if you want toppings (sausage, pepperoni, bacon, onions, mushrooms, peppers, etc.), arrange them on top of the cheese before applying the sauce.
+That's how they do it.

 Applebee's Riblets

-"Riblets" is Applebee’s branded name for button ribs or rib tips (as they are called at Walmart), which is a short cut trimmed from the back end of pork spareribs, packed with lots of connective tissue.
-And that's a good thing because, after 3 to 4 hours of braising, the connective tissue will break down, producing fork-tender meat that slips off the bone.
-Of the cooking methods I tried for my version of Applebee's Riblets recipe, which included steaming, slow-roasting, and smoking; braising made the most tender, flavorful ribs—even before the sauce went on.
+I soon discovered that “Riblets" is Applebee’s branded name for button ribs or rib tips, which is a flat cut trimmed from the back end of pork spareribs.
+This particular cut is packed with lots of connective tissue, and that's a good thing because it breaks down after 3 to 4 hours of braising, producing fork-tender meat that slips off the bone.
+Of the cooking methods I tried, including steaming, slow-roasting, and smoking, braising resulted in the most tender and flavorful ribs—even before adding the sauce.

-For the braising formula, I found that chicken broth infused with liquid smoke creates tender ribs that taste as if they came out of a smoker.
-Finish off the braised ribs on your grill and baste them with my original hack below that clones Applebee’s honey barbecue sauce, or use your favorite bottled sauce.
+For the braising liquid formula, I discovered that chicken broth infused with liquid smoke produces tender ribs that taste like they came out of a smoker.
+Finish off the braised ribs on your grill and baste them with my original hack for Applebee’s honey barbecue sauce or your favorite bottled sauce.
+Your Riblets, your choice.

 And if you'd like to serve these riblets with almond rice pilaf as they do in the restaurant, you can find my clone recipe here on the site.